lbryio/lbry.com/content/faq/how-to-change-lbry-blob-files.md

 ## Ubuntu / Linux *(Exact steps may differ slightly)* {#Linux}

-1. Make sure the application it's completely closed - right-click on application's tray icon and choose the **`Exit`** option from menu or press Ctlr-Q.
+1. Make sure the application it's completely closed - right-click on application's tray icon and choose the **`Quit`** option from menu or press Ctlr-Q.

 2. Open the **`Terminal`** application